Modern Slavery Statement - Reporting Year 2022

 Group Statement and Structure

-Perrigo is a publicly traded Irish corporation headquartered in Dublin Ireland and traded on the NYSE and TASE.
-We currently operate in over 35 countries including the United Kingdom, the United States of America, Europe and other sites in the Latin America and Asia Pacific regions.
+Perrigo is a publicly traded Irish corporation headquartered in Dublin Ireland.
+We currently operate in over 31 countries including the United States, United Kingdom, most countries across Europe, and parts of the Asia Pacific region.
 For more information, visit Perrigo online at http://www.perrigo.com.

-Perrigo maintains a robust supply chain with production plants in approximately 10 countries.
-In addition, we source products, raw materials, packaging, and other goods/services from partners and suppliers around the globe.
+Perrigo maintained production sites in 8 countries in 2022, predominantly in the United States.
+In addition, Perrigo maintains a prominent supply chain where we source products, raw materials, packaging, and other goods/services from partners and suppliers around the globe.

-The following commitment and statement on Modern Slavery is a group statement, pertaining to Perrigo plc and its multiple global subsidiaries.
-This includes, but not limited to, Perrigo’s Consumer Self-Care America (CSCA) subsidiary in North America, Ranir, which was recently acquired during 2019, and the following subsidiaries operating in the United Kingdom during reporting year 2019:
+The following commitment and statement on Modern Slavery is a group statement, pertaining to Perrigo Company plc and its multiple global subsidiaries.

-Perrigo’s policies and commitments to Human Rights and Modern Slavery remain consistent with last year.
-Perrigo’s Supplier Code of Conduct applies to all subsidiaries.
-It outlines and details our requirements for suppliers and business partners, which explicitly prohibits the use of child, forced or trafficked labor of any kind, among many other health, safety and ethical labor requirements.
+Perrigo’s policies and commitments to Human Rights and programs to prevent Modern Slavery remain consistent with previous years.
+Perrigo’s Supplier Ethical Standards applies to all subsidiaries and suppliers.
+It outlines and details our requirements for suppliers and business partners, and explicitly prohibits the use of child, forced or trafficked labor of any kind, among many other health, safety, and ethical labor requirements.

 Due Diligence and Risk Assessment

-Due to the nature of the store brand, OTC business, Perrigo is also subject to various ethical trade requirements from retailer customers.
+Due to the nature of the store brand, OTC business, which constitutes approximately 50% of Perrigo net sales, Perrigo is also subject to various ethical trade requirements from retailer customers.
 Customer standards also prohibit illegal and unethical activities, such as modern slavery, with many requiring additional audits.

-All employees are required to train on Perrigo’s Code of Conduct, the Grievance Hotline, the Positive Work Environment Policy, Harassment Policy, and any other pertinent ethical or human resource policy at the start of employment, and on a regular pre-determined frequency thereafter.
-Training is documented in an electronic Learning Management System in most areas, which helps ensure no employee is overlooked.
-To reinforce our expectations against modern slavery and other human rights violations, relevant directors, employees and suppliers are provided additional training, materials, and support as appropriate.
-This process continued during 2019.
+All employees receive mandatory training on Perrigo’s Code of Conduct, including how to use the third-party hotline EthicsPoint, the Diversity, Equity, and Inclusion Policy, the Global Non-Discrimination and Anti-Harassment Policy, and any other pertinent ethical or human resource policy at the start of employment, and on a regular pre-determined frequency throughout their employment.
+Training is generally documented in an electronic Learning Management System, which helps ensure no employee is overlooked.
+To reinforce our expectations against modern slavery and other human rights violations, relevant directors, employees, and suppliers are provided additional training, materials, and support as appropriate.

-This statement has been approved by the Board and is made pursuant to relevant legal requirements within the United States and section 54(1) of the U.K. Modern Slavery Act 2015, which constitutes Perrigo’s slavery and human trafficking statement for the financial year ending 2019.
+This statement has been approved by the Board and is made pursuant to relevant legal requirements within the United States and Section 54(1) of the U.K. Modern Slavery Act 2015, which constitutes Perrigo’s slavery and human trafficking statement for the financial year ending 2022.